How to configure No-IP DUC service in your Raspberry PI

 tar vzxf noip-duc-linux.tar.gz

-It will create a new folder whose name includes current No-IP update client version.
+It will create a new folder whose name includes the current No-IP update client version.
 Let’s suppose our version is 2.1.9-1, enter the folder:

 cd noip-2.1.9-1